 "mstsc" in the run window or command line.

-The first time, it will prompt a warning message due to the remote system is unknown for your system.
+The first time, it will prompt a warning message due to the remote system being unknown to your system.
 Check the box in front of “Don’t ask me again for connection to this computer” and click Yes to continue.

 Once connected successfully, the remote system prompt for authentication.
 Enter the login credentials of the remote Ubuntu system to get remote desktop access.